LinkStackOrg/linkstack-docker/README.md

 ## About

 The official docker version of [LittleLink Custom](https://github.com/JulianPrieber/littlelink-custom).
 This docker image is a simple to set up solution, containing everything you need to run LittleLink Custom.

+The docker version of LittleLink Custom retains all the features and customization options from the [original version](https://github.com/JulianPrieber/littlelink-custom).

 This docker is based on [Alpine Linux](https://www.alpinelinux.org/), a Linux distribution designed to be small, simple and secure.
 The web server is running [Apache2](https://www.apache.org/), a free and open-source cross-platform web server software.
 The docker comes with [PHP 8.0](https://www.php.net/releases/8.0/en.php) for high compatibility and performance.